 Accordingly, DHS will pay for the cost of the new background studies for existing providers and their staff/family members who already have a current background study when the new enhanced studies are rolled out.
 (Non-licensed providers participating in CCAP will also have their costs covered and will receive a separate letter from DHS.)

-The PDF version is the preferred version for centers to use since it will automatically create an email and attach the completed form once the submit button is clicked.
-If you need to use the Word DOC version, you will have to manually attach the completed form to the email before sending.
+The PDF version (when opened in Internet Explorer) is the preferred version for centers to use since it will automatically create an email and attach the completed form once the submit button is clicked.
+If you are unable to open in Internet Explorer or you need to use the Word DOC version, you will have to manually attach the completed form to the email before sending.

 A serious injury is an injury that requires treatment by a physician or dentist.
 This means that if a child sees a physician or dentist for evaluation of an injury, but no treatment is given, the injury does not meet the definition of serious and does not need to be reported to DHS.
-Treatment does not include application of or recommendation to use nonprescription medication or diagnostic testing.
+Treatment does not include application of or recommendation to use nonprescription medication or diagnostic testing (such as x-rays).

 Before admitting a child for care, the center must obtain documentation of any known allergy from the child's parent or legal guardian or the child's source of medical care.
 If a child has a known allergy, the center must maintain current information about the allergy in the child's record and develop an individual child care program plan as specified in Minnesota Rules, part 9503.0065, subpart 3.